 What is pre period?

 Pre period, also known as premenstrual syndrome (PMS), is a syndrome that up to 90% of women will experience in their reproductive lives.
-It is characterised by headaches, mood swings, feeling anxious, irritable or upset, feeling tired or having trouble sleeping, stomach pain, breast tenderness, spotty skin or greasy hair and changes in libido and appetite.
-The causes are not fully understood, but some doctors think it is linked to changes in hormone levels due to the menstrual cycle.
+It is characterized by headaches, mood swings, anxiety, irritability or upset, tiredness or trouble sleeping, stomach pain, breast tenderness, spotty skin or greasy hair, and changes in libido and appetite.
+The causes are not fully understood, but some doctors think that changes in hormone levels due to the menstrual cycle is the cause.

 How do I calculate my fertility window?

-- Calculate your ovulation day.
-Take your average cycle duration, subtract 14 days from this value, and add the remaining amount of days to the date your last period began.
+Calculate your ovulation day.
+Take your average cycle duration, subtract 14 days from this value, and add the remaining number of days to the date your last period began.

-- As the egg can only survive one day outside of the ovaries, add 1 day to your ovulation day.
+On average, the egg can survive one day outside of the ovaries, so add 1 day to your ovulation day.
 This is the end of your fertile window.